JonathonMifsud/BatchArtemisSRAMiner/README.md

 Press ENTER to continue and review the license agreement.
 Press `ENTER` again to move through the text.
 Once you've reviewed the license, type `yes` to agree to the terms.

 The installer will prompt you for the location of the installation.
+As there is very limited space in your home directory (e.g., /home/jmif9945/) installing Anaconda here isn't a great idea.
+Instead install it in your main project home directory by specifying the path:
+For example:
+`/project/jcomvirome/anaconda3`
-You can press `ENTER` to accept the default location or specify a different location.
+You can press `ENTER` to accept.

 At the end of the installation, you'll be asked if you want to run conda init.
 We recommend saying `yes` to this option.
 This will make Anaconda usable from any terminal session.